 During the evenings we will also have trainings and small groups that focus on issues of social justice, racial unity, God's love for the poor, effective evangelism strategies, leadership development, and gaining a deeper passion for God.
 We will have many creative urban outreaches and have opportunities to worship at various urban churches on the weekends.
 You will also be paired up with a staff member for one-on-one discipleship.
-Summer in the City is a great mixture of cross-cultural ministry, social justice, evangelism, discipleship, and FUN!
+Inner City: Chicago summer mission is a great mixture of cross-cultural ministry, social justice, evangelism, discipleship, and FUN!
 Here are some of the Ministry Sites:

 Pui Tak Center - This ministry has a summer school program geared for the children of Chinese immigrant families who live in the Chinatown community.
 Most of the children come from Buddhist backgrounds, and have not heard much about who Jesus is.
 You will have the opportunity to share your faith with the children and help them academically, socially, and recreationally.

 Restoration Ministry - You will have the opportunity to teach a Bible study to senior citizens, help run a resale thrift shop alongside women in a drug rehab facility, and help run a day camp and share the gospel with Mexican-American children.
 During these full days fo ministry you will rub shoulders with the faithful staff and hear amazing stories of how God is transforming lives in this low-income area.
 You might even have time to visit the pottery classes and boxing club.